benjamind/vscode-lit-plugin-313-repro/README.md

 This demonstrates the error with vscode-lit-plugin causing spurious missing import warnings.

-The trigger seems to be any value for `module` in the `tsconfig.json`.

 To reproduce simply open the `index.ts` in VSCode with the plugin installed.
-If you then remove the `module` setting in the `tsconfig.json` the error goes away.
+If you remove one of the two element imports, you'll note all elements get marked as missing imports.
+When you re-add that import, only that one resolves while the others remain missing.

-You can also confirm this is a `vscode-lit-plugin` specific issue by running `pnpm run lit-analyzer` at the cli to run the analyzer standalone which works fine regardlss of module setting.
+You can also confirm this is a `vscode-lit-plugin` specific issue by running `pnpm run lit-analyzer` at the cli to run the analyzer standalone which works as expected.